 This precedent triggered a debate on the balance of public and private antitrust enforcement.
-In 2018, the Brazilian antitrust authority created a disclosure policy.
-According to this policy, documents gathered in the course of administrative proceedings may be proactively, or under request, disclosed by CADE after it issues a final decision.
+In 2018, the Brazilian antitrust authority created a disclosure policy, through Regulation No 21/2018.
+According to this policy, documents gathered in the course of administrative proceedings may be – either proactively or by request – disclosed by CADE after it issues a final decision.
 Aggrieved parties may rely on them to substantiate their claims.

 Legal professional privilege encompasses any communications and files related to an attorney-client relationship.
 Counsel may lawfully refuse to provide the courts with documents and to testify about facts protected by legal privilege.

-In order to encourage the filing of private antitrust claims, CADE has issued a regulation introducing a disclosure regime for its investigation files.
+In order to encourage the filing of private antitrust claims, CADE has issued Regulation No 21/2018, introducing a disclosure regime for its investigation files.
 According to this regulation, CADE will proactively disclose part of its files upon issuing a final decision.
 However, documents that will remain sealed under the regulation include:

 Parties may employ witness testimonies to prove facts.
 Witness evidence is given orally, and cross-examination is allowed to a certain extent.
 Witness hearings are supervised by the judge presiding over the case, who may filter or bar certain questions.
 Witnesses may be compelled to testify (provided that their constitutional rights are safeguarded).

-Claimants regularly rely on expert witness reports to prove the effects of anti-competitive conduct such as cartel overcharge and individual damages resulting from this.
+Claimants regularly rely on expert witness reports to prove the effects of anti-competitive conduct such as cartel overcharging and individual damages resulting from this.

 Expert evidence is normally produced by a court-appointed expert upon request of one or more parties, who typically also submit their own experts’ reports.

-In 2018, the Brazilian Secretariat for Promotion of Productivity and Competition Advocacy (Secretaria de Promoção da Produtividade e Advocacia da Concorrência or Seprac) issued guidelines detailing econometric methodologies for calculating cartel damages with the aim of facilitating private antitrust actions.
+In 2018, the Brazilian Secretariat for Promotion of Productivity and Competition Advocacy (Secretaria de Promoção da Produtividade e Advocacia da Concorrência or Seprac) issued guidelines detailing econometric methodologies for calculating cartel damages to facilitate private antitrust actions.
 This document is guiding courts in the production of expert evidence.

 Scope of Compensation